MyTarn/Coursera_Capstone/README.md

 # IBM Python Project
-This is Python Project (part of Coursera IBM Data Science Professional).
+This is a Python Project (part of Coursera IBM Data Science Professional).

 ## Hands-on Assignment: Analyzing Historical Stock/Revenue Data and Building a Dashboard